Manishearth/manishearth.github.io/source/drafts/fraud.md

 However, with respect to more sophisticated scams, most people aren't "worth the trouble", or at least think they aren't.
 Most people don't have $25M buttons available to them at work.

 Sure, many professionals have enough savings that it would make sense to mount a sophisticated scam, but also the likelihood of it happening to them is still slight: A scam that takes that amount of effort takes a lot of setup time and can't just be scaled up; you need people with the sophistication to run this scam willing to become criminals, and that just doesn't parallelize.
+There's the old joke: you don't have to outrun the bear, you just have to outrun the guy running next to you.
+You don't have to be unscammable, just sufficiently more effort to scam than other marks of equivalent value.

-Sophisticated attacks like this against individual wealth [do happen though][the-cut] [^2].
-"It can't happen to me" isn't the right framing, but "it's unlikely this will happen to me" is.
+Note that sophisticated scams against an individual's wealth [do happen][the-cut] [^2].
+"It can't happen to me" isn't quite the right framing, but "it's unlikely this will happen to me" is a common belief, and not unreasonable for many to hold.

 Quoting [James Mickens](https://www.usenix.org/system/files/1401_08-12_mickens.pdf):

 > Basically, you’re either dealing with Mossad or not-Mossad.
 If your adversary is not-Mossad, then you’ll probably be fine if you pick a good password and don’t respond to emails from ChEaPestPAiNPi11s@virus-basket.biz.ru.
 If your adversary is the Mossad, YOU’RE GONNA DIE AND THERE’S NOTHING THAT YOU CAN DO ABOUT IT.
-The Mossad is not intimidated by the fact that you employ `https://``.
+The Mossad is not intimidated by the fact that you employ `https://`.
 If the Mossad wants your data, they’re going to use a drone to replace your cellphone with a piece of uranium that’s shaped like a cellphone, and when you die of tumors filled with tumors, they’re going to hold a press conference and say “It wasn’t us” as they wear t-shirts that say “IT WAS DEFINITELY US,” and then they’re going to buy all of your stuff at your estate sale so that they can directly look at the photos of your vacation instead of reading your insipid emails about them.

-The core idea here is, adversary capability is bimodal, clustered at "untargeted × cheap" and "targeted × expensive".
+Mickens is talking about state actors which are a whole other level.
+But the core idea is the same: adversary capability is bimodal, clustered at "untargeted × cheap" and "targeted × expensive".
 And running targeted attacks *at scale* just doesn't work easily.

 Correction, adversary capability *was* bimodal.
 LLMs fill the middle of the distribution.
 They're pretty cheap: [A 2024 paper][heiding] found that LLMs tasked with spearphishing cost around 4¢ per email.
 The interview scam laid out above is more involved and more expensive, but likely still worth it, and 2026 LLMs are leaps and bounds better.